Overloaded Trucks And Truck Accident Risks In El Paso

 Recently, KHOU.com in Houston published a video showing a truck taking what was described as the “wildest ride.”
 The video depicted a truck carrying a massive load of materials.
 The truck’s load was not balanced, and the cargo shifted to the passenger side of the truck.
 The shifting of the weight made the truck so unbalanced, the entire rig began to lean over on its side.
 Despite the fact it was tipping, the truck continued to drive.

-While this video depicted a very unusual scene due to the extent of the load problems, unbalanced loads are actually far too common and can cause serious truck accidents on the highway.
+While this video depicting a very unusual scene due to the extent of the load problems, unbalanced loads are actually far too common and can cause serious truck accidents on the highway.
 Truck drivers are expected to make certain loads are balanced and properly secured.
 These drivers, and often the companies they work for, can be held accountable if there is a failure to load the truck in a safe way and a crash occurs as a result.

 The Texas Department of Public Safety has published a Texas Motor Carrier’s Guide to Highway Safety.
 This guide includes a summary of federal regulations applicable to commercial trucks.
 Among the many rules listed in the Guide to Highway Safety are federal regulations that provide details on requirements for safe loading.
 According to this Federal Motor Carrier Safety Regulations rule 392.9 “no one may drive or require anyone to drive a CMV [commercial motor vehicle] unless the cargo is properly loaded and secure.”